LWM Technology Services

 The company has professional experience on standards committees involved in ongoing evaluation of NISO and ISO draft standards, contributing substantive change recommendations.
 In the course of software development of integrated library, search and information management software, adoption and integration of these standards was a significant aspect of product development cycles.

 Business relationship management and partnerships have been a significant activity for 20+ years in the software industry.
 Our professional experience has resulted in numerous relationships with vendors, and hundreds of contracts with customers procuring high-end software and services.
-We are highly skilled in evaluating agreements to assure fair and positive results for both sides in a business partnership.
+We are highly skilled in evaluating agreements to assure fair and positive results for both parties in software business partnerships.

 Our information science and research orientation has been applied to numerous projects of competitive intelligence surveillance for clients in diverse industries.
 Establishing procedures and processes for maintaining critical awareness of inter-industry trends is a particularly strong aspect of our business support services.